freemocap/skellycam/README.md

 # Build installer
 0. `cd skellycam-ui`
 1. Build Python installer with Nuitka
-- `../installers/nutika_scripts/nuitka_installer_windows.bat`
+- `..\installers\nuitka_scripts\nuitka_installer_windows.bat`
   - NOTE - Mac and Linux installer scripts should presumably work without much effort, but haven't don't that yet
 - This step can take up to an hour and results in an executable called `skellycam_server[.exe]` in the `skellycam-ui/` folder
 2. Build electron app (which bundles the python server executable from the previous step
 - `npm install`